francois-gm/go-kabk/go4-2021-2022-thesis-assignment/3-boilerplates/1-minimal/README.md

-# A boilerplate template with 'boilerplate' (S)CSS
+# A boilerplate template with 'boilerplate' CSS

-With SASS, somewhat 'default' styling
+Somewhat 'default' styling